Adobe-Experience-Cloud/analytics-io-lab/sections/s1_api_intro/README.md

 ----
 Analysis Workspace presents users with lists of dimensions and metrics in the left rail.
 It uses the /dimensions and /metrics API methods to get those lists.

-Exercise 1 - Querying Lists of Dimensions
+Section 1, Exercise 1 - Querying Lists of Dimensions
 -----

 Programmatically get a list of dimensions available in a report suite by calling the **/dimensions** API method according to the following steps: